techidaily/site-games-able/source/_posts/efficient-use-of-time-and-cash-on-your-xbox-console.md

 ### Q: How Much Electricity Does Your Xbox Series X Use?

  The power consumption of your Xbox Series X varies depending on how you're using your console.
-Active gameplay from your Xbox Series X will use 150 W of energy, for instance, while streaming UHD media will consume only 48 W. But if you're looking to lower your energy consumption to save money or lower your impact on the environment, you can always[adjust the power options of your Xbox Series X](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) .
+Active gameplay from your Xbox Series X will use 150 W of energy, for instance, while streaming UHD media will consume only 48 W. But if you're looking to lower your energy consumption to save money or lower your impact on the environment, you can always [adjust the power options of your Xbox Series X](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) .

 ### Q: Why Is the Xbox Series S So Much Cheaper Than the Xbox Series X?